Labae/Labae/README.md

 # About Me

-My name is Seongsik Bae.
+My name is Sungsik Bae.
 If it's diffcult to call my name, just call me like this Labae.

 ## Interests
 - Game Development